For Many College-Bound Kids This Is The First Time They’ve Lived Away From Their Parents

 Has your son or daughter recently headed off to college?
 It’s not too late to discuss their estate plans with them.
 They may scoff at the need for a plan, or may just feel squeamish talking about death, but it’s important to get these documents into place.

-To learn more about life care planning, check out some of our free videos at keystonelaw.com.
+To learn more about life care planning, check out some of our free resources.
 You can also call us at (480) 418-8448 to discuss your needs.
-Although located in Chandler, we have clients from all over Arizona, including Ahwatukee and Sun Lakes.
+We offer services for clients throughout Arizona, including Chandler, Gilbert, Sun Lakes, Tempe, Phoenix, Mesa, Scottsdale, and Apache Junction.